-And then you have another twelve hours, the next morning or the next evening, you somehow have to have done it again.
+Then you have another twelve hours until the next morning or the next evening, and you somehow have to have done it again.

 It was three or four days, two meetings a day.
 So that was six, seven, or eight meetings where I had roughly twelve hour time blocks to make a shift.

 As you can imagine, that was hard for me—excruciating, even.
 I was pulling my hair out.

 But somehow, I made more effort in those days than I had in the previous hundred days that I was in the cabin.
 Somehow, with the time pressure, and my teacher pushing me, and my own internal shifts and practice, I found a way to actually make what you might call heroic effort.

 Even then, with good things happen, it still wasn’t quite it—it still wasn’t what my teacher was looking for.